foss-for-synopsys-dwc-arc-processors/embarc_osp/example/baremetal/openthread/cli/README.md

 - Use AC adapter to ensure a steady power supply.
 - Open two Tera Term emulators to connect EMSKs with different COM ports.
 - The self-boot mode preparation is included in the following steps.
-- **make run** is not supported because both EMSK board is v2.3 and it can lead to conflict.
+- **make run** is not supported because both EMSK board is v2.3 and it will lead to conflict.

 ## Building and running OpenThread example